Luos-io/Documentation/src/pages/tools/pyluos.md

 Angle               potentiometer_m     12
 ```

-Pyluos also can interpreate routing_table and transform it into a tree.
-This way we can display a lot more complete information usinig the following command:
+Pyluos also can interpret the routing table and transform it into a tree.
+This way, we can display a lot more complete information using the following command:

 ```python
 device.nodes
 ```

 > **Note:** `device` is the name of the network.

-Based on the previous example Pyluos will give you all information about services and topological information:
+Based on the previous example, Pyluos will give you all information about services and topological information:

 ```AsciiDoc
   ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓
   ┃  ╭node 1                Certified            ┃